MarvinJamesReyes/basic_app/test/README.md

 Stores test files used with `Mocha`.
 Test folders are structured as follows:

 ### Fixture
 Defines test database and model configs.
-Used to create tables for test database
+Used to create tables for test database.

 ### Integration
-Set of tests used to test functionality of different components working together
+Set of tests used to test functionality of different components working together.
+Contains tests for base components such as `base-controller` and `base-model`.
+Tests for extended components can go here as well

 ### Unit
-Set of tests used to test functionality of individual components
+Set of tests used to test functionality of individual components.
+This includes certain services and db layer actions

 ---